anhnguyendepocen/DSCA_introNLPpython/README.md

 **Course Objective**

-Participants should gain competancy in using core techniques to handle natural language content to undertake analysis to detect patterns and derive insights for development of applications like mentioned in course summary
+Participants should gain competency in using core techniques to handle natural language content to undertake analysis to detect patterns and derive insights for development of applications like mentioned in course summary

 **Lead Developer**